Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 Overall, the gun does less damage than the revolver but can be fired far more often.
 In terms of performance, this gun is far more suited for crowd control as opposed to damage and can let you deal with mobile enemies more easily.

-Build A: Spray and Pray
+Build A: Lead Spray (Recommended)

 As the Gunner is usually most effective at mid-range, this build is designed for when an enemy gets too close for comfort.
-With no regard to accuracy or bullet spread, you’re basically slamming this gun into your target’s face and pulling the trigger as fast as you can.
+With zero regard to accuracy or bullet spread, you’re basically slamming this gun into your target’s face and pulling the trigger as fast as you can.

 • [1] High Velocity Rounds